 The gas limit is the maximum number of units of gas you are willing to pay for in order to carry out a transaction or EVM operation.
-Remember, a normal transaction sending ETH or a token normally costs 21,000 gas.
+Different operations demand different quantities of gas units.
+A normal transaction sending ETH or a token normally costs 21,000 gas, whereas an ERC-20 token approval requires 45,000.
 Many networks, such as EVM-compatible blockchain Harmony, use an identical model in which standard transactions also cost 21,000 gas.

 The priority fee

 The priority fee, also referred to as the "miner tip", incentivizes the miner to prioritize your transaction.

 Naturally, whether this does actually go to a miner depends on the consensus mechanism they use: Ethereum mainnet became a Proof of Stake network following the Merge in September 2022, so the priority fee goes to validators instead of miners.

 The max fee is the total, global amount paid for your transaction.
 It is calculated as: (base fee + priority fee) x units of gas used.
 MetaMask initially sets this amount based on the previous block’s history.
 However, users can edit this amount through custom settings (see below).
 The difference between max fee per gas and (base fee + max priority fee per gas) is “refunded” to the user.

 Gwei is a unit of ether, the smallest denomination, which stands for gigawei (or 1,000,000,000).
 Gwei is used for gas fees, or rather payments made by users to compensate for the computing energy required to process and validate transactions on the Ethereum blockchain.